tinkerborg/puppet-stackdriver-agent/README.md

 ### Custom Exec

-This is t be used in conjunction with the `exec` plugin.
+This is to be used in conjunction with the `exec` plugin.
 The script that is run must output a PUTVAL in the following format:
 Example:
 ```